To describe the spatial distribution of points in space, it is essential to consider the various factors that may influence the point pattern:

 The interaction between two arbitrary points is measured by second-order properties, which reflect the tendency of the events to appear clustered (points tend to be close together), independently (the Poisson process) or regularly spaced (points tend to avoid each other).

-We start this section by loading the required data sets and packages.
+We start in this section by loading the required data sets and packages.

 library(spatstat)